asadovka/cyb_web2/docs/cyb.md

 <api-definition>
 ```

-## Apps
+## .pins

 App bar is a place where user can quickly get access to most used web3 objects.
-User can pin such objects by clicking on button "favorite" on navigation bar and then it will appear in app bar.
+User can pin such objects by clicking on button "favourite" on navigation bar and then it will appear in app bar.
 Cyberlink manager is an attached app that allow agents to group and tag pins.

-## Sign
+## .sign

-`Sign` allows users to sign messages and transactions in a way that brings web3 experience to the whole new level.
+`.sign` allows users to sign messages and transactions in a way that brings web3 experience to the whole new level.

-Browser use own app for signing transactions so user can be always sure that transaction details are valid.
-Thus we decrease probability of phishing.
-Also browser has it's own key for signing big lists of transactions.
+Browser use embedded app for signing transactions so user can be always sure that transaction details are valid.
+In a web2 there is no inherent mechanism to be sure that overlay of an app is produced by a browser and not an app itself.
+Cyb solves this problem deterministically generating background and sound of overlay window in a way that an underlying app cannot know the seed for generating desired sound and visual pattern.
+The user need to remember its unique pattern once to safely interacting with different apps including not so trusted.

+Another problem we are approach to solve with `.sign` is deferred transactions.
+Cyb has its own address for which an agent can delegate some rights.
+Using this API app developer can create a logic that allow create and execute complex sequences of transactions client side.
+Since inception of Ethereum we sign thousands of transactions and miss even more.
+That is why we believe this feature is critical for awesome web3 experience.

 ## .crr

-According to 3 rules of root registry every developer can deliver best possible experience for their agents.
+According to [3 rules of root registry]() every developer can deliver best possible experience for their agents.
 That is why we want to mix the best from every word in our worlds in our implementation of root registry.
 To bring better user experience about 3k of records will be cybersquatted to align interests of existing app developers and agents who look for a beautiful, simple and trustful experience.

 `.crr` is a potpourri of the most well known concepts consolidated under one namespace!
-Let me introduce that is included in the shake:
+Let me introduce what is included in the shake:

 - [programming languages](https://gist.github.com/aymen-mouelhi/82c93fbcd25f091f2c13faa5e0d61760): up to 200 names
 - [common programs](https://fileinfo.com/filetypes/common): up to 100 names